Young amputees in Gaza are striving to put their lives back on track

 Moving on a wheelchair around Gaza, where many roads are unpaved, and elevators stand still most of the time for lack of electricity, is a daily challenge.
 Abdallah insisted on his class being moved to the ground level of the building to be able to continue attending school.

-The most difficult thing for Abdallah was to be dependent on others: ‘Sometimes, I forget about the amputation and make a spontaneous move.”
+The most difficult thing for Abdallah was to be dependent on others: "Sometimes, I forget about the amputation and make a spontaneous move," he said.
 Psychological and social isolation is another challenge he must overcome, as he often feels that other people blame him for what happened.

 Abdallah dreams of receiving prosthetic limbs and enrolling in a university, although he is convinced that his chances of getting a job afterwards are very low.